teamchalkboard/chalkboard-coding-challenges/birthdays.md

 - The UI should be a web client or mobile app.
 The person setting the challenge will specify the expected language/runtime.
 - We will provide an API for you to build against, see below.
 - It's fine to bring in a UI components library or to use native components.
-We are looking for good usability, hierarchy, focus, and layout, but not a polished design.
+We are looking for good usability, visual hierarchy, focus, and layout, but not a polished design.
 - There should be tests for the client, use whatever testing frameworks/libraries you prefer.
 - You don't need to provide thorough test coverage, but cover the basics and show what your approach would be.